 3. Choose a working title for your project and type it into the top of the matrix.

-4. Paste your Problem Statement and the Goal into the appropriate cells.
-You can see that I have annotated the matrix so that you can see that the problem statement and the goal statement are parallel to the sub-goals below.
+4. Paste your Problem Statement and the Goal Statement into the appropriate cells.
+You can see that I have annotated the matrix in red so that you can see that the problem statement and the goal statement are parallel to the sub-goals below.

-5. Paste the names of your different programs from your project outline into the sub-goal program title cells: I gave Sub-Goal 2 the short program title from my project outline: Street Tree Program to Reduce Urban Heat.
+5. Paste the names of your different programs from your project outline into the first sub-goal cell: I gave Sub-Goal 2 the short title: Family Garden and Nutrition Program.

-6. Paste the sentence from your positive goal statement that relates to the sub-goal program title into the cell next to the sub-goal program title.
+6. Paste this sentence in your positive goal statement that relates to the sub-goal program title into the cell next to the sub-goal program title

 These Sub Goals should be sub-components of your main goal, and when added together will fulfill the main goal.
 So my Sub-Goals 1 and 2, equal the solutions 1 and 2, noted in the main goal.